 As it is being said further along (in I Corinthians) 15:52, “The dead will rise again incorruptible,” that is without a loss of the members, neither on the other hand must it be understood in relation to the use of a physical language.
 For speechfull praise is in the future home.

 Following this thought, Psalms 149:6: “The highest praises to God in their mouths” as the gloss in that very place sets out.
 It, therefore, ought to be understood about the gift of tongues, which, to a degree, in fact, were speaking in various languages inside the early Church.
-As it was said (Acts 2:4) Therefore in the future glory, anyone without distinction will so much understand a language, [a time] for which it will also not be necessary to speak in the various languages.19 For it is yet again from the beginning of the origin of mankind.
-As it was spoken in Genesis 11:1, “One was in speech and one tongue with everyone” because it will be a great deal more in the highest state when unity has brought to perfection.20■
+As it was said (Acts 2:4) Therefore, in the future glory, anyone without distinction will so much understand a language, [a time] for which it will also not be necessary to speak in the various languages.14 For it is yet again from the beginning of the origin of mankind.
+As it was spoken in Genesis 11:1, “One was in speech and one tongue with everyone” because it will be a great deal more in the highest state when unity has brought to perfection.15■